Rice and Hedbloom (1987) indicate the following would be appropriate for the lower Decorah, based on the Sardeson collection:

 Cheiruridae: CheirurinaeI've also collected or seen a few cheirurine heads (and one forked pygidium; Figure 8B): a partial cranidium (mostly glabella) that may be Gabriceraurus (Figure 3A); a cranidium seen in situ in the Platteville in Minneapolis that I am more comfortable attributing to Gabriceraurus (Figure 3B); a partial cephalon with a narrower glabella than 3A, possibly Ceraurus (Figure 3C); and an upturned glabella of a cheirurine (Figure 3D).
 The glabellae are more squarish or rectangular than the eomonorachine glabellae, with a more D-shaped or rectangular anterior portion and similarly-sized rounded lobes behind.
 They also reach larger sizes.
 Cheirurines could be very ornate, with long cheek and pygidial spines, and we have the pygidium photo to prove it.

 Other headsThere are two other specimens I'm reasonably confident in identifying.
 One is a very nice Flexicalymene cranidium (family Calymenidae) found by my mother in the uppermost Decorah (or basalmost Cummingsville) of southeastern Minnesota (Figure 4A).
 The other is a specimen unfortunately represented only by a couple of mediocre to poor photos, because the specimen was on a piece we gave away at the Minnesota Earth Science Teachers Association (MESTA) meeting back in February (Figure 4b); this is also the case for Figure 5B.
 If you're one of the people who picked up Decorah slabs at MESTA, you can check for them.
 (This also included Eomonorachus in Figure 1D and the hypostome in this post.)
 Anyway, this rounded and furrowed glabella appears to pertain to the cheirurid Acanthoparypha.
+[2019/02/08: I ended up finding the piece while doing some organizing, so it wasn't a MESTA piece.
+It turns out that it's Eomonorachus, not Acanthoparypha, and the photo was just oblique.
+Oh, well.]

 |Figure 5.
 Two difficult specimens.
 A) An overturned partial cephalon, with one cheek spine showing and someone else's pygidium.
 B) A pustular glabella with equant lobes, looking vaguely cheirurid (and blurry).|